-Theoretically, we could all (majority) believe that everyone deserves a tennis racket in the interest of fitness (justifiable) and then voila, we all have a human right to tennis rackets.
+Theoretically, we could all (majority) believe that everyone deserves a tennis racket in the interest of fitness (justifiable) and then viola—We all have a human right to tennis rackets.

 So what would a universal human right then be?

-Well, it would be a human right that is automatically granted to every single person regardless of the majorities opinion, regardless of justification, and regardless of belief.
+Well, it would be a human right that is automatically granted to every single person regardless of the majority’s opinion, regardless of justification, and regardless of belief.

 Take, for example, freedom of thought.
-It is impossible to restrict thought, as a government could restrict speech.
+It is impossible to restrict thought like how a government could restrict speech.

 Freedom of thought will always be an inalienable universal human right.